leesfy/qr_decomp/README.md

 # qr_decomp
-QR decomposition using Householder reflections
+QR decomposition using Householder reflections on C++, Fortran, including using BLAS and LAPACK